 The young man woke up again with a start.
 He was affronted.
 That dream was lewd.
 He was angry for a moment that he paid that woman to send him a filthy medicine dream.
 But then he remembered what else he saw.
 The man had been standing on a shore, and the shoreline had been unnaturally covered with dark trees.
 The boy’s childhood house was also there, crowded in by the trees.
 And there had been a sign behind it, the letters glowing with a strange electricity.
 They said Deadwood.
 The young man suddenly laughed and wondered if the woman always sent such literal dreams.

 The young man went through the pockets of both the men and unearthed a few moldy dollars.
 He dragged their bodies into the brush.
-Then he and his horse and two skinny horses commenced the journey into Deadwood.
+Then he and his horse and the two skinny horses commenced the journey into Deadwood.
 When the young man arrived he was shocked at how it in some way resembled his dream.
 It was dark with trees.
 Deadwood was built in a large ravine that had been filled with dead trees, hence dead wood.
 Live trees crowded the steep sides of the ravine on both sides.
 It was late fall and early snow covered the mountain sides that came down around the town.
 It was very cold for late fall.
-There were a lot of people in the frozen mud street but the darkness of the town reminded him of his dream.
+There were a lot of people in the frozen mud street but there was an ominous vibe in the town that reminded him of his dream.
 He found a stable that rented stalls and supplied feed and he paid to put the three horses up.
 He found a boarding house for himself and realized he would have to find the man soon because he was almost out of money.

 It didn’t take long.
 There was an expensive looking lodge house built higher than the other structures, up in the forest.
 He could see lights burning in the windows between the freezing trees in the dusk.
 He asked a child who lived there and the child said it was the gold man’s house.
 The young man bought a meal and asked a diner seated next to him who the gold man was and they said he was someone who owned a mine in the area and had been known to force prospectors to sell their stakes under suspicious circumstances.
 The young man knew he’d found the right one.